edumeet/edumeet/BOT-PROVIDER-API.md

 Once somebody is in the room, it is let in and its job is picked up again, with no second `POST`.
 Providers therefore need do nothing here, beyond leaving the browser open.

-Two limits are worth knowing.
+Three limits are worth knowing.
 A browser gives up reconnecting after about 95 seconds, so an outage longer than that ends the job.
-And a restarted server recognises a job from the bot access token it was started with, so a job cannot be picked up after its provider row has been deleted.
+A restarted server recognises a job from the bot access token it was started with, so a job cannot be picked up after its provider row has been deleted.
+And the meeting goes on under a new session: a job started after the restart carries a different `room.mainSessionId` from those started before it, which are never sent again.
+A provider that wants one notice across a restart has to bridge the two itself, by the same `host` and `roomId` close together in time.

 ## End-to-end encrypted meetings